jpavon/typings-for-css-modules-loader/README.md

 }
 ```

-Adding the `typings-for-css-modules-loader` will generate a file `~/my-project/src/component/MyComponent/myComponent.scss.d.ts` that has the following content:
+Adding the `@jpavon/typings-for-css-modules-loader` will generate a file `~/my-project/src/component/MyComponent/myComponent.scss.d.ts` that has the following content:
 ```ts
 export interface IMyComponentScss {
   'some-class': string;